sauce-consultants/ecto_audit/README.md

 # EctoAudit

-Ecto extension to support auditing data changes in your Schema.
+Ecto extensions to support auditing data changes in your Schema.

-** NOTE: The process around this is a little convoluted at the moment.
-Very much WIP. **

 ## Installation